 All N-Series Tractors - Ford-Ferguson 9N, 2N, and Ford 8N

 As with other things, I like to tackle any sort of lift problem by first checking the possible causes that are No-Cost or Low-Cost items.
 So, how's the weather?
-That is a good conversation starter, and there is a good reason to talk about the weather, It affects everything.
+There's a good reason to talk about the weather, it affects everything.

 1 - Has it rained or been humid recently?

 2 - Did it freeze last night?